huangtonyj/Breakout-Webcam/README.md

 ## Functionality and MVP Features

-In building Breakout-Webcam, users will be able to
+In building Breakout-Webcam, users will be able to:

 - [ ] Learn how to play from instructions rendered from a modal upon initialization
 - [ ] Control moving platform with arrow keys or mouse input